hvoss-techfak/AutoForge/README.md

 - [TQDM](https://github.com/tqdm/tqdm)
 - [ConfigArgParse](https://github.com/bw2/ConfigArgParse)

 Example Images:
 <a href="https://www.vecteezy.com/free-photos/anime-girl">Anime Girl Stock photos by Vecteezy</a>
 <a href="https://www.vecteezy.com/free-photos/nature">Nature Stock photos by Vecteezy</a>

 Happy printing!

+---

+This revised README now includes all the new arguments and their descriptions.